mjbradvica/MediatorBuddy/README.md

 > You are free to create your own implementation for the [IEnvelope](https://github.com/mjbradvica/MediatorBuddy/blob/master/source/MediatorBuddy/IEnvelope.cs) interface.
 However, I recommend starting with the built-in class for most projects.

-Returning a response is straight forward:
+Returning a response is straightforward:

 ```csharp
 public class GetWeatherHandler : IEnvelopeHandler<GetWeatherRequest, GetWeatherResponse>